pvlib/pvlib-python/docs/sphinx/source/user_guide/modeling_topics/singlediode.rst

 Computing full I-V curves
 -------------------------

-Full I-V curves with an arbitrary number of points can be computed using :py:func:`pvlib.pvsystem.i_from_v` and :py:func:`pvlib.pvsystem.v_from_i`, which calculate either current or voltage from the other.
-It is often useful to first compute the key points using :py:func:`pvlib.pvsystem.singlediode` to determine the open-circuit or short-circuit values, and then compute a range of voltages/currents from zero to those extreme points.
+Full I-V curves can be computed using :py:func:`pvlib.pvsystem.i_from_v` and :py:func:`pvlib.pvsystem.v_from_i`, which calculate either current or voltage from the other.
+It is often useful to first compute the open-circuit or short-circuit values using :py:func:`pvlib.pvsystem.singlediode` and then compute a range of voltages/currents from zero to those extreme points.
 This range can then be used with the above functions to compute the I-V curve.